senaalanur/whack-a-prof/README.md

 # Whack-A-Prof 🎓

-A browser-based whack-a-mole style game built as a group project in my second year of college.
+A browser-based whack-a-mole style game built as a group project.
 Players click on professors as they pop up to score points before the timer runs out.

 ## My Contributions
 I was responsible for: